 - For a creamy base without the dairy, blend half of the beans using a blender or food processor until smooth, then add back to the soup.

-- For a creamy base with extra dairy, add about 4-oz of cream cheese or sour cream to the broth at the end of the cooking time and allow to melt.
+- For a creamy base with extra dairy, add about 4 oz of cream cheese or sour cream to the broth at the end of the cooking time and allow it to melt.

 Storing and Freezing

 - Refrigerator: you can store cooled White Chicken Chili in an airtight container in the refrigerator for up to 4 days.

 - Freezer: you can store completely cooled White Chicken Chili in freezer bags or an airtight container in the freezer for up to 3 months.